sentioxyz/docs/references/concepts/data-types/event-logs.md

 hidden: false
 ---

 Every event log is a structured data stored in Sentio.
-Users can submit it from Sentio Processor as decribed in [logs-in-processor](logs-in-processor "mention")
+Users can submit it from Sentio Processor as described in [logs-in-processor](logs-in-processor "mention")

 ## Log Levels